Audrey Jimenez

 Audrey Rae Jimenez (born December 18, 2005) is an American freestyle and folkstyle wrestler.
 She is a gold medalist at the Pan American Wrestling Championships.

 Career

 High school

-Born in Tucson, Arizona, Jimenez attended Sunnyside High School, where she became a four-time Division I Arizona state champion, with her first three titles against girls and her last one against boys in the 106 lb category, becoming the first girl to so.
+Born in Tucson, Arizona, Jimenez attended Sunnyside High School, where she became a four-time Division I Arizona state champion, with her first three titles against girls, and her last one against boys in the 106 lb category, becoming the first girl to do so.
 Prior to her graduation, she committed to wrestle for Lehigh University.

 In freestyle, Jimenez won a gold medal at the 2019 U15 Pan American Wrestling Championships in the 39 kg category.
 She won a silver medal from the 2022 and 2023 U20 World Championships, as well as the 2023 U23 World Wrestling Championships.
 She then won a bronze medal at the 2024 Pan American Wrestling Championships.

 2025

 In May 2025, Jimenez won a gold medal at the Pan American Wrestling Championships.
 In August, at the U20 World Wrestling Championships, she won the silver medal in the 50 kg category.
 The following month, Jimenez made her senior international debut at the 2025 World Wrestling Championships, where she was eliminated by Emanuela Liuzzi in the round of 16.
 In October, she competed in the 2025 U23 World Wrestling Championships and won a silver medal.